sfmth/realsr-ncnn-qt/README.md

-# Fork of "realsr-ncnn-vulcan" for implementation in Qt and Android Plus a GUI
+# Fork of "realsr-ncnn-vulcan" Implemented In Qt